ai2cm/buildenv/README.md

 # Committing to this repository

 Changes to this repository can potentially have dangerous side-effects in all places that use `buildenv` and should be done with care & consideration.
 In general, it is good practice to do the following:
-- [ ] Only make single changes (e.g. don't combine changing an environment for a given system with a change in other functionality).
 - [ ] Open a PR and have somebody from the team familiar with `buildenv` and how it is used review it.
 - [ ] Notify team that you will be making a change to the `buildenv` to hold back with other PRs or pushes.
 - [ ] Merge PR (never on a Friday! never just before or during CSCS maintenance!).